-2.8.2.
+2.10.2.
 Proposed CONTENT Architecture

 CONTENT proposes a layered architecture with the aim to facilitate the main principles of its novel proposition i.e. cross-technology virtualization in support of optimised, seamless and coordinated cloud and mobile cloud service provisioning across heterogeneous network domains.
+During the 2nd year of the project, the CONTENT architecture has been updated.
+The individual architecture layers have been defined in considerably more detail taking into consideration an implementation oriented perspective.

-The overall CONTENT architectural structure is illustrated in the figure below and includes the following layers:
+The overall updated CONTENT architectural structure is illustrated in Figure 17 and includes the following layers:

-Figure 14.
+Figure 17.
 Overall CONTENT layered architecture

-Heterogeneous Physical Infrastructure Layer: including a hybrid wireless access network (LTE/Wi-Fi) domain, and an optical metro network domain (TSON) interconnecting geographically distributed data centres, supporting frame-based sub-wavelength switching granularity.
+Physical Infrastructure Layer: including a hybrid wireless access network (LTE/WiFi) domain, and an optical metro network domain (TSON) interconnecting geographically distributed data centres, supporting frame-based sub-wavelength switching granularity.